-These muffins have the crispest crust when baked in old-fashioned cast-iron muffin pans, but they’re still very good when made in the modern kind.
+These muffins have the crispest crust when baked in old-fashioned cast-iron muffin pans, but they’re still very good when made in the modern standard muffin tins.

 1. Grease your muffin pan(s) very thoroughly.
 Set cast-iron ones in the oven while it is heating.
 If you are not using cast iron, just set the greased pan(s) aside.
 Heat oven to 375 degrees F. Mix the 2 teaspoons sugar with the cinnamon or nutmeg and set it aside to use as topping.